 Step 5.
 Reduce or Decline Loan(s)

 - If you need to reduce your loan, please do so on WESS.
 If you do not want the loan, enter DECLINE.

 Step 6.
 Make a Plan to Pay the Bill

-- Financial Aid deducted from the bill is not credited to your account until the first day of classes.
+- Financial Aid deducted from the bill is not credited to your account until after the 10th day of classes.